Investor AcceleratorClick for Events

 investor accelerator outcomes

-Gain vocabulary associated with investment options and deals
+Gain vocabulary associated with investing in startup ventures

-Understand the tax implications of investing in companies and how to file
+Learn the personal tax implications of investing in ventures, necessary documents, and how to file

 Start with the customer – find out what they want and give it to them.

 Phase 1: Being an Investor & Startup Investment Vehicles

 What does being an investor mean?
 And what are the different requirements and options for being an investor?
 During the first three weeks of the program, participants will learn about financial requirements, the impact of women investors on the startup & investing ecosystem, Different types of investors, and legal structures & tax implications for investment options.

 In the second phase, participants learn how to find and evaluate companies to invest in:

 —Evaluating company pitches

 —Live practice seeing entrepreneur pitches and evaluating documents